Pavan-1997/Azure_DevOps_Build-Pipeline/README.md

 ## Steps to set the infrastructure
 - Login to VSCode or any other IDE of your choice
-- Run the below commands to download the application code
+- Download the application code
 - Create a project in Azure DevOps for Day4 and push the code by running the below commands on VSCode:
   ```
   git remote add origin $YOURAZUREREPO